jbshipman/k8examplewip/README.md

 - Launch and deploy should be able to be done on any public cloud account (end user's choice basically).
 - Automated testing to ensure environment is properly configured and validated.

-*Wizbangs and Nernits*

 ## Project Notes
-Using GO for the api, sticking to version 1.17.10 in this project.
+Using GO for the api and deploying to GKE